 Though AI-powered automation and analysis can help you monitor regulations and compliance, how AI-powered systems use data also complicates compliance.

-The last decade has seen a global effort to strengthen data privacy laws.
-71% of countries have data privacy legislation—but businesses are struggling with data security challenges.
-For example, only 34% of organizations have conducted comprehensive data mapping and truly understand data practices.
+The last decade has seen a global effort to strengthen data privacy laws. have data privacy legislation—but businesses are struggling with data security challenges.
+For example, have conducted comprehensive data mapping and truly understand data practices.

 Data legislation passed in recent years affects how you’re required to handle customer data, which has implications for any AI initiatives you introduce.

-Many view the EU’s General Data Protection Regulation (GDPR) law as the most stringent data privacy regulation.
+Many view the EU’s law as the most stringent data privacy regulation.
 Several aspects are particularly relevant to AI and, in some ways, make using AI more challenging:

 - Transparency: Businesses must communicate to customers what personal data they collect, why, and how it’s processed.